voice-engine/make-a-smart-speaker/README.md

 [中文](zh.md)

+I believe we have enough resources to make an open source smart speaker.
+Let's do it.
+Just created [a project called `smart speaker from scratch` on hackaday](https://hackaday.io/project/164221-smart-speaker-from-scratch).
+Check it out to see what we can make.

-Here is a collection of resources to make a smart speaker.
-Hope we can make an open source one for daily use.
+Here is a collection of resources to make a smart speaker. ~~Hope we can make an open source one for daily use.~~

 The simplified flowchart of a smart speaker is like: